spitfiredd/flask_rest-/README.md

 >>> db.session.commit()
 ```

-Start flask app with `flask run`, to view all your routes you can run `flask routes`
-and it will give you a map of all your routes.
+Start flask app with `flask run`,  and navigate to `http://localhost:5000/api/people/`.
+To view all your routes you can run `flask routes` and it will give you a map of all your routes.

 PSQL Setup
 ============